How to Choose Luxury Tour Operators in Italy: 8-Point Evaluation Framework for Travel Advisors

 Starting From a Blank Slate

-True customization starts from a blank slate.
-It begins with a conversation about your client—their passions, their travel style, their dreams—and builds a journey from the ground up.
+It begins with a conversation about your client—their passions, travel style, dreams—and builds a journey from the ground up.
+It requires a design philosophy centered on listening, not selling.

 A 2024 Virtuoso study revealed that 68% of luxury travelers say “off-the-shelf itineraries don’t reflect their interests”—yet many operators still default to templates.